 Welcome to the Apollo Academy for Health and Humanism!

-Featuring the Alexander String Quartet, music historian, lecturer, pianist and composer Robert Greenberg, and additional distinguished faculty, the program is designed to provide a peak experience for the advanced chamber music player, while providing a range of offerings in health and humanism that will appeal to both playing and non-playing participants.
+Featuring the Alexander String Quartet, music historian, lecturer, pianist and composer Robert Greenberg, and additional distinguished faculty, the program is designed to provide a peak experience for the enthusiastic chamber music player, while providing a range of offerings in health and humanism that will appeal to both playing and non-playing participants.

 Chamber Musicians, non-playing music aficionados and friends who enjoy mind-expanding experiences will revel in this four-day weekend in the redwoods, delving into beautiful music with the Alexander String Quartet and music historian (and musician/composer) Robert Greenberg.